 Red Caffeine has supported the sisters along the way.
-First with rebranding efforts in 2014, and most recently with marketing automation to improve lead generation.
+First with tackling a new brand strategy in 2014, and most recently with marketing automation to improve lead generation.
 The campaign included establishing automated marketing systems that allowed Bales to collect data in real-time and tools that batched follow-ups to prospective leads instead of manually following up on each email.
 Automation helped Bales reach over 200 customers in just six months.

 Knowing that repeat business is essential to Bales, automating customer feedback was another way to enhance the high-touch experience.
 After each order is shipped, the customer receives a short survey.
 Taking a page out of commonly used B2C feedback strategies allows them to measure satisfaction near real-time and respond quickly if necessary.